 Adipose contains at least 2 types of stem cells (mesenchymal, “pericytes”).
 The mesenchymal stem cells (MSCs) are well supported in the literature for their healing and chemical modulating effects.
 Pericytes are not as well characterized, but appear to be part of a family of very versatile stem cells that act as replacements for cells like MSCs while coordinating local effects on their own.
 The stem cell fraction in adipose tissue is much higher than bone marrow, with studies showing 10-100 times the number of MSCs.
 Having the ability to minimally process and concentrate healing cells from adipose improves its potency and versatility.
 Having a source of stem cells in the injections drastically improves the efficacy of procedures and decreases the total number of times procedures need to be done.
-Stem cells act like the central organizers of the healing response, calling other cells and coordinating building of tissue and removal of damaged tissue.
+Stem cells act as the central organizers of the healing response, calling other cells and coordinating the building of tissue and removal of damaged tissue.

 First, we begin by preparing the patient for Platelet-Rich Plasma (PRP) Therapy creation, as we always combine ACC with PRP.
 This will augment the function of the stem cells in the adipose concentrate and help them to grow via the 13 different growth factors in PRP.